 5 – Rustoleum Matte Finish

-I gave this one it’s own category because I find it to be a bit different from the other polys I’ve used.
+I gave this one its own category because I find it to be a bit different from the other polys I’ve used.

 To me, it’s more of a blend, not fully poly-like.